Mental Health Awareness

 The NHS has a goal to put mental health on the same footing as physical health.
 Education around mental health is an important step towards this.

-According to recent studies, 1 in 4 adults and 1 in 10 children experience mental health illness.
+According to recent mental health statistics, 1 in 4 adults and 1 in 10 children experience mental health illness.

 Mental health and mental illness can both be influenced by a variety of factors including genetic, societal and circumstantial.
 Because of this, it can be hard to manage and keep on top of.
 But with the right education, it’s not impossible.